wsydney76/craft4-ddev-starter/README.md

 # Craft 4 Simple Starter

-Multilingual Craft CMS starter for use with DDEV with a simple config and opinionated templating conventions, Can be useful as a starting point.
+Multilingual Craft CMS starter for use with (or without) DDEV with a simple config and opinionated templating conventions, Can be useful as a starting point.

 This is the result of a girls-only internship project, and we thank Aylin and Mel for bringing it to life and making it a success.